RRSP Contribution Limit calculator

 RRSP contribution limit quick facts:

 - An RRSP (Registered Retirement Savings Plan) is a registered account where you, your spouse, or common law partner can make regular contributions towards your retirement.
-You can deduct RRSP contributions against your income at tax time, reducing your taxable income and resulting in a larger tax refund.
+You can deduct RRSP contributions against your income at tax time, reducing your taxable income and potentially resulting in a larger tax refund.

 - Any unused RRSP contribution room will carry over to the next year.